ebassi/halting_problem/content/gnome/gdk-thread.md

 Abstract: I've seen a few bugs filed against GTK and GLib about potential regressions in the GDK threading API with GLib ≥ 2.41, and thought it would be best to write an article about it before people on the internet start screaming bloody murder and how everyone is switching to Qt because GTK+ kills puppies.
 Tags: gtk, development, threads

+this article is meant as a guideline and an explanation for application developers still using the deprecated `gdk_threads_*` family of functions *because of reasons*, as well as application developers still using GTK+ 2.x.

+newly written code should **not use this API at all**.

 > a programmer has a problem.
 "I know," he said, "I will use threads!"
 > now has he problems two.
 >		-- old Romulan proverb